SwiftyMe/SwiftUI-Demo-A/README.md

 Furthermore, it demonstrates my knowledge about and ability to work with specific technologies, such as:

 - Swift, SwiftUI, Combine, HTTP request, JSON data, Git

-Note that there is flaw in the App that I am still working on to solve.
-For unknown reasons, the hit area of the small +/- buttons on the main screen is a bit misplaced.
-Intended functionality can be obtained by hitting the buttons a bit down and left to the center of a button.